Electric breast pumps

 - Electric breast pumps with lots of parts can be fiddly to sterilise

-- Can be bulkier to transport – although there are lightweight options available
+- Can be bulkier to transport – although lightweight options are available

-- Mains-operated breast pumps are dependent on a plug socket, which could prove difficult if you're out and about.
+- Mains-operated breast pumps are dependent on you being near a plug socket.

 Find out which are the best breast pump brands.